 a.
 But truly, as I live, all the earth shall be filled with the glory of the LORD: God’s response to Israel would be full of and reflective of His glory.
 He would show mercy and pardon, but in a way consistent with His glory.

 b.
 They certainly shall not see the land of which I swore to their fathers, nor shall any of those who rejected Me see it: Therefore, those who put God to the test and rebelled against His promise, would not see the Promised Land.
-But the faithful like Caleb would inherit the land.
+An exception was made for the few faithful like Caleb and Joshua.

 i.
 Israel has demonstrated they are still slave-minded; they do not think like Promised Land people.
-It will take more wilderness training until they are a people ready to live in the Promised Land!
+It will take more wilderness training until the new generation becomes a people ready to live in the Promised Land.

 3. (26-35) The death sentence upon the rebels.